warpdesign/react-explorer/README.md

 **Note**
 React-Explorer is still being worked on so this is a work in progress.

+- Fully keyboard controlled
+- Dual-view window supporting any numbers of tabs
+- Fully localized (French & English available)
+- Dark Mode with automatic detection (macOS Mojave)
+- Open a terminal from any folder
 - Plugin-based: local supported for now, ftp in the works
-- Dual-view window supporting any numbers of tabs
-- Can be fully keyboard controlled
 - Transfers from/to any plugin
-- Fully localized (French & English available)
-- Dark Mode with automatic detection on macOS Mojave
-- Works on Linux, Mac, Windows

 ## Requirements

-- Windows 7/8/10
-- macOS
-- Linux
+React-Explorer works on any modern Windows, Mac and Linux computer.

 ## Building for local development